sbrudenell/lede-docker-thin/README.md

 * dropbear
 * all kernel modules

-The various OpenWRT system daemons are the only things that end up running in the container.
+The various LEDE system daemons are the only things that end up running in the container.

 ```